 Week 4: Taking Action Using Systems Thinking

 Systems Thinking makes this concrete.
 After three weeks of research and connection-making, learners return to their Week 1 systems map and ask: Given everything I now know about this issue, where in the system can a Year 6 learner actually make a difference?
 The key insight from systems theory is that use is rarely where the visible problem is.
-A learner studying food waste in the school canteen may find that the highest leverage point is not reducing what learners throw away, but changing how the menu is structured by speaking to the catering manager with data.
+A learner studying food waste in the school canteen may find that the highest point of influence point is not reducing what learners throw away, but changing how the menu is structured by speaking to the catering manager with data.

 This week, teachers, run 15-minute group sessions on use points before learners complete action plans.
 Show two real action examples (one from Exhibition, one from elsewhere).
 Then, learners redraft plans (15 minutes), naming a contact, request, and measurable result for Exhibition reporting.